ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **This paper is of good quality and is recommended for publication, with one minor revision (Specific comment on tree cover threshold): please indicate in the paper what TC threshold would exactly match the forest area from the 2000 Harper map and compare with the 75% chosen from literature**

 If a given tree cover threshold could allow to match the forest area in number of hectares, this threshold won't help to match the forest cover spatially.
-Some areas classified as forest in the 2000 Harper map would be considered as forest using the TC threshold, some not.
-As an alternative, we provide an additional figure representing the distribution of the tree cover values for all pixels considered as moist forest in the 2000 Harper map.
-On this figure, we show that choosing a threshold of 75% allows to identify most of the moist tropical forest without having to choose a lower threshold.
+Some areas classified as forest in the 2000 Harper map would be considered as forest using this TC threshold, some not.
+As an alternative, we provide an additional figure in Supplementary Material (Fig. A1) representing the percentage of moist forest having a tree cover superior to a given value.
+On this figure, we show that 90% of the moist forest in 2000 has a tree cover greater or equal to 75%.

 # Answers to remarks by Reviewer 3